 API Comparison

 Both platforms provide REST APIs for programmatic video generation.
-Developer experience differs in documentation maturity, control options, and pricing efficiency.
+Developer experience differs in documentation maturity, control options, and how clearly public pricing maps to production usage.
 For Seedance integration details, see our Seedance API guide.

 | API Feature | Seedance 2.0 | Runway Gen-4 |